-In any case, the maximum bonus that can be awarded is set at six times the Reference Bonus, notwithstanding the cap defined for each macro cluster of population.
+In any case, the maximum bonus that can be awarded is set at six times the Reference Bonus, notwithstanding the cap defined for personnel belonging to the Investment Area (i.e. 4:1).

 For more details on the Incentive System please refer to the document "Incentive System for the Portfolio Managers of Fideuram Asset Management Ireland dac".